Bỏ qua đến nội dung

 Smart automations:

-- Alerts when tire pressure < 30 PSI
+- Alert when tire pressure < 30 PSI

 - Automatically turn on the car’s AC before going to work

-Access to hidden parameters that the VinFast app does not display
+Access to hidden parameters that the VinFast app does not show

 Requirements Before You Start